zxjlm/AlfredWorkflows/README.md

 Use [notion v1 api](https://developers.notion.com/reference/post-search) to search you notion database.

-Before using this workflow, you need insure below attention points have been satisfied.
+Before using this workflow, you need insure that attention points below have been satisfied.

 - Python3 installed.
 The reuqests package also required.